SwanseaUniversityMedical/DQ_Report_PEDW_Clinical_Coding/README.md

 # Repository filing system:

-- Latest version of the Data Quality Report PEDW Clinical Coding report can be found in the main folder.
+- Data Insight and latest version of the Data Quality Report PEDW Clinical Coding report can be found in the main folder.
-- Scripts folder contains SQL and RMarkdown scripts and guidance for running the report.
+- SQL and RMarkdown scripts and guidance for running the report can be found in the scripts folder.
+Note that the scripts can only be run inside the SAIL databank.

 # Data Quality Report PEDW Clinical Coding